(a) Original literary, artistic, musical and dramatic works;

-Nothing !
-According to the law of India the Copyright in your work belongs to you by reason of the fact that you created or “made” that work.
-In some other countries the law requires that you shall conform to certain requirements such as registration and the payment of a fee, but in India the recognition of your copyright is automatic as soon as your work has been “made” and that means as soon as it has been reduced to writing or some other material form.
+Nothing!
+According to the law in India the Copyright in your work belongs to you by reason of the fact that you created or “made” that work.
+In some other countries the law requires that you shall conform to certain requirements such as registration and the payment of a fee, but in India the recognition of your copyright is automatic as soon as your work has been “made” i.e. comes into existence, and that means as soon as it has been reduced to writing or some other material form.

 There is, however, an important condition: Your work must be original, and not an unauthorised copy of someone else’s copyright work.